r2vq/foosbot/README.md

     fooschan: <channel name where you want bot to run>
     adminuser: <your slack username>
     botuser: <a bot username set up in slack integrations>
+    firebaseurl: <the url of your firebase database>
+    firebaseuser: <your firebase ussername>
+    firebasesecret: <your firebase secret token>

 Then just run ./foosbot.py